Research

 lab

-Dr. Erica Holliday founded the Neuropsychology of Emerging Adulthood, Addiction, Recovery, and Related Disorders (NEAARRD) lab in Spring of 2021 to investigate risk and protective factors in the etiology of substance use disorders (SUDs) and the biopsychosocial mechanisms of recovery processes.
+Dr. Erica Holliday founded the Neurobioligical Examination of Addiction, Recovery, and Related Disorders (NEARRD) lab in Spring of 2021 to investigate risk and protective factors in the etiology of substance use disorders (SUDs) and the biopsychosocial mechanisms of recovery processes.
 She brings over 12 years of interdisciplinary experience in behavioral neuroscience methodology to build translational approaches to SUD and recovery research teams at Kennesaw State University.
+In 2022 she developed and designed the first wet lab dedicated to the Department of Psychological Science and in 2023 began the first rodent studies at Kennesaw State University including designing and developing our first Behavioral Neuroscience Suite!

 We are always seeking highly motivated and self-starting students to join our team!
 Currently the NEAARRD Lab has 2 Graduate Research Assistants and 8 Undergraduate Research Assistants that work on collaborative research projects focused on